Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

             2. Coastal Prairies -- extend from California to British Columbia
         - Conclusion
             - Key Point for Rest of Class: How can these Lessons from the Past derived from studies Indigenous Landscape Stewardship Practices be employed today?

+# Colonization of California

+## Introduction

+- Maritime Exploration
+    - The first real instance of Colonization
+    - Happened from 1542-1603 then a long break
+- Spanish Missions, Presidios (forts), Pueblos (civilian settlements)
+    - Happened from 1769-1823
+    - Primary goal was to Christianize and Civilize
+    - Created large farm areas
+    - Recruited thousands of Natives as labourers
+    - Select locations where existing towns had reduction policies
+        - Reduction policies moved natives into a single village after their land was taken
+- Mexican Missions, Ranchos
+    - When Mexico took over CA
+    - Happened from 1822-1846
+    - Established huge, private ranches (Ranchos)
+        - Ran by natives
+        - Generated lots of money
+- Colony Ross
+    - Russian Colonization from 1812-1841
+    - Carried out by Russian American Company
+        - Hunted sea otters
+        - Sold pelts to China
+    - Recruit Native Alaskans who served as primary hunters

+## Impact

+1. Native population declines
+    - Many deaths due to diseases (some of which hit instantly, some which took time)
+    - Violence and warfare between natives and soldiers
+    - (Sexual) Abuse of young women
+2. Unleashing of Foreign Weeds, Pests (Crosby 2004)
+    - Raised range of new foods on large ranches
+    - Thousands of cattle changed landscape too by overgrazing
+    - Weeds spread aggressively at expense of indigenous plants
+    - Land remains changed even today (90% of biomass in grasslands today isn't native)
+    - Archaeological Evidence of Spread of Weeds Mission excavations and adobe (mud) bricks
+3. Grazing Economy (Dart-Newton, Erlandson 2006)
+    - Free-Range Grazing (no fences)
+    - In addition to cattle, brought Sheep, Goats, Horses, and Pigs
+        - Wild pigs are still an issue today
+    - Major impacts to local environments and Native Foods
+        - Overgrazing trample indigenous Ecological habitats
+        - Help spread weeds
+4. Commercial Hunting of Mammals
+    - Terrestrial Fur Trade
+        - Primarily hunted beaver
+            - Pelt used to make hats in Europe
+        - Exterminate beavers from Western North America, Northern California
+        - Major Impacts for wetland habitats
+    - Maritime Fur Trade (Colony Ross)
+        - Use Native Alaskan Hunters Very Efficient
+        - Harvest primarily Sea Otters
+            - Nearly eliminated, otter population still low population today
+        - Major Changes to Kelp Forests which impacted Fisheries of California
+5. Fire Exclusion (Timbrook)
+    - Began in 1793 when the Governor prohibited burning from Natives
+    - Explicit Policies Enacted to Stop Native Peoples from Cultural Burning
+    - Affected both Native Neophytes and so Called Gentile Indians (not part of missions)

+## Implications

+- Loss of Traditional Ecological Knowledge (TEK)
+    - Amah Mutsun Tribal Band (Lopez 2013)
+        - Could not conduct ceremonies, prayer songs
+        - Could not Steward the land
+        - Unable to pass information to next generation (loss of TEK)
+        - Willing to work with archaeologists, fire ecologists -- bring knowledge out of dormancy
+    		- Working to Restore Landscape Today
+    - Chumash People (Timbrook et al 1993)
+        - Located around Santa Barbara
+        - Ethnohistoric accounts of Native Burning, but largely faded from tribal memory when ethnographic research conducted in 1920-1930s
+- Significant Impact to Local Coastal Environments
+    - Increase of Foreign Plants and Animals
+    - Decline in Diversity and Quantity of Indigenous Flora and Fauna Decreases
+    - Loss of Food Security, Food Sovereignty, Native Medicine, Raw Material, etc. for Natives
+- Many Coastal Tribes Displaced
+    - Colonial Invaders take away Native land
+    - Especially costal land
+- Major Transformation in California Fire Regimes
+    - Cultural Burning on Coast Stopped
+        - Coastal Prairies get overrun by woody vegetation quickly
+        - Even if grazing kept off shrubs, new grasses would begin growing
+    - Some Disturbance keep areas open: Grazing, Colonial Burning?
+    - Altered Fire Regimes due to new plant types